Shashantha-97/Credit-Card-Transaction-Analysis/README.md

 ---

-## ADHOC Analysis
+## Ad-hoc Analysis

-- Scripts in the `AdhocAnlaysis/` folder include 9 SQL questions with answers:
+The SQL scripts in the `AdhocAnalysis/` folder include **9 analytical questions with their answers:**

-	1- Top 5 cities with highest spends and their percentage contribution of total credit card spends 2- Highest spend month and amount spent in that month for each card type 3- Transaction details(all columns from the table) for each card type when it reaches a cumulative of 1000000 total spends 4- City which had lowest percentage spend for gold card type 5- Print 3 columns:  city, highest_expense_type , lowest_expense_type (example format : Delhi , bills, Fuel) 6- Percentage contribution of spends by females for each expense type 7- Card and expense type combination having highest month over month growth in Jan-2014 9- City with Highest total spend to total no of transcations ratio during weekends 10- City that took least number of days to reach its 500th transaction after the first transaction in that city
+1. **Top 5 cities** with highest spends and their percentage contribution of total credit card spends.
+2. **Highest spend month** and amount spent in that month for each card type.
+3. **Transaction details** (all columns) for each card type when it reaches a cumulative of ₹1,000,000 total spends.
+4. **City with the lowest percentage spend** for Gold card type.
+5. **City-wise expense pattern:** Display 3 columns — city, highest_expense_type, lowest_expense_type.
+   _Example_: `Delhi | Bills | Fuel`
+6. **Percentage contribution of spends by females** for each expense type.
+7. **Card and expense type combination** with the highest month-over-month growth in Jan-2014.
+8. **City with highest spend-to-transaction ratio** during weekends.
+9. **City that reached its 500th transaction fastest** after the first transaction in that city.

 Each query is documented with **description and takeaway insights**.